 These 17 SDGs can be grouped for convenience into 5 general areas of activity and action relating to People (5 SDGs), Planet (5 SDGs), Prosperity (5 SDGs), Peace (1 SDG) and Partnerships (1 SDG).
-Twitter feeds relating to ongoing activities in these 5 Ps are included in this website.
+Twitter feeds relating to ongoing activities in these 5 Ps are available from this website.
 Possible activities and actions for individuals to choose from have, for convenience, also been grouped into these same 5 areas of activity.

 Governments and international organisations alone cannot solve these problems.
 They can only lay out the framework for agreed action.
 Political leaders and senior officials have to be held to account to make sure that they follow through on all the promises made at the UN so that they allocate the resources needed.
 Individuals around the world, apart from pushing their politicians to do what was promised, also have to take responsibility for the things they can do personally or can influence directly.
 They need to look for ways to make their own personal contribution to support the SDGs.